JudeQuintana/terraform-main/README.md

 ```
 ---
 Update 1/27/2024:
- - The Terraform Public Registry is mostly* syncing modules correctly again
+ - The Terraform Public Registry is syncing modules correctly again
-   so've pointed all module sources back to the public registry.
+   so've pointed all module sources back to the registry.
  - The new Mega Mesh module is now published and all registry modules will continue work together.
- - *The VPC peering deluxe module is the only one not syncing correctly
-    but will work for both stale and new versions.
-I'm hoping this will be fixed soon otherwise you can use `source = "git@github.com:JudeQuintana/terraform-aws-vpc-peering-deluxe.git?ref=v1.0.0"`.

 ---